DotReyn/CobbleExtras/README.md

-# Cobblemon-Template
+# CobbleExtras
-Template for Fabric addon mods for Cobblemon
+Cobblemon sidemod that implements extra utility commands to the game.